 Neil is brave.
 In this book, he is incredibly vulnerable and explores the questions that many have.
 This book is incredibly well-written (he’s a New York Times bestselling author for a reason) and incredibly engaging.
 Once I picked it up, it was difficult to put it down.
 I highly recommend this to anyone who wants to explore their beliefs and better themselves.

 This book delves deep into the destructiveness caused by generational codependency.
 It will help you understand yourself better, and learn how to establish healthy boundaries in your relationships with others.
-This book takes an approach to dealing with codependency from a Godly standpoint.
+This book takes an approach to deal with codependency from a Godly standpoint.
 Very, very good read!!
 For anyone that is struggling in their life!

 These bestselling doctors walk you through their ten proven stages to recovery from codependency that results from external circumstances.
 Humans are susceptible to codependency because of our sinful tendency to use defense mechanisms to fool ourselves.
 In codependent relationships, deceitful games are played, and important Christian principles are often taken out of context and abused.

 This is a fantastic book.
 I practiced some of the techniques the other day at a gathering of a few new acquaintances, and they worked like a charm.
 Whether you’re attracted to someone, need to get ahead in business, or simply want to increase your friendships (face-to-face or online) this book carries a lot of advice.
 92 examples, to be precise.
-It guides you on how to start a conversation, the tempo you should use, reading non-verbal signs and all the suave techniques to mingle your way into a crowd of strangers.

 In her trademark entertaining and straight-shooting style, Leil gives the techniques catchy names so you’ll remember them when you really need them, including: “Rubberneck the Room,” “Be a Copyclass,” “Come Hither Hands,” Bare Their Hot Button, The Great Scorecard in the Sky,” and “Play the Tombstone Game, for big success in your social life, romance, and business.